aqlaboratory/openfold/README.md

 generation (the script estimates how the precomputed database index used by MMseqs2 should be split according to the memory available on the system).

-Alternatively, you can use raw MSAs from [ProteinNet](https://github.com/aqlaboratory/proteinnet).
-After downloading the database, use `scripts/prep_proteinnet_msas.py` to convert the data into a format recognized by the OpenFold parser.
+Alternatively, you can use raw MSAs from our aforementioned MSA database or [ProteinNet](https://github.com/aqlaboratory/proteinnet).
+After downloading the latter database, use `scripts/prep_proteinnet_msas.py` to convert the data into a format recognized by the OpenFold parser.
 The resulting directory becomes the `alignment_dir` used in subsequent steps.
 Use `scripts/unpack_proteinnet.py` to extract `.core` files from ProteinNet text files.

 For both inference and training, the model's hyperparameters can be tuned from `openfold/config.py`.
 Of course, if you plan to perform inference using